odoe/learn-dojo/posts/migrating-to-dojo-6.md

 title: Migrating learn-dojo to Dojo 6
 date: 2019-08-16
 author: Rene Rubalcava
-description: Provide a good SEO subscription
+description: How I migrated the learn-dojo site to Dojo 6 and a look at the new functional widgets capabilities!
 tags: javascript, dojo, webdev,  dojo6
-cover_image: /assets/blog/image.jpg
+cover_image: /assets/blog/dojo-migrate-dojo6.jpg
-published: false
+published: true
 ---

-The latest release of Dojo 6 brings with it some major updates to how you can build apps with Dojo.
+The latest release of [Dojo 6](https://dojo.io/) brings with it some major updates to how you can build apps with Dojo.
 Some files have moved, but I think one of the biggest new features available to developers is the use of functional widgets.
 This doesn't mean you can't continue to use class based widgets, but there are some nice advantages to using functional widgets.

 In case you didn't know, [learn-dojo](https://learn-dojo.com) is a static site, [built with Dojo](https://learn-dojo.com/building-static-site-with-dojo).
 So as Dojo 6 development was ongoing, I was already looking at what I would need to do to migrate the site to the latest Dojo.